warthog-network/website/src/content/news/AMAbitcointry.md

 In the past, the fast action and update cycle can be considered as a measure to provide security and reliability.
 Before Warthog had the Janushash algorithm, there was a big farm that mined Warthog with their own closed-source optimized miner and at that time we were there to keep up network stability with various fixes and tweaks to prevent that farm from getting too much total hashrate.
 Nowadays, the Janushash algorithm is doing quite well in providing network security as big farms cannot easily join Warthog mining with their existing hardware specialized on GPU-only or CPU-only mining.
 In the future, as we grow we are relying more and more on a testnet as a playground for new features.
 That will allow us to catch bugs early before they can get into the main net.
 That being said, we are a experimenting with new features that don't exist today so there are indeed risks involved compared to more established projects.
-That's we try to do our best avoid any unpleasant surprises
+That's why we try to do our best to avoid any unpleasant surprises

 <br/><br/>
 <h1>9.
 How can community members contribute to Warthog's development, and what roles do they play in its evolution?</h1>